- How can I be a competitive applicant? What are my chances of being admitted?

 No. However, we do offer a placement exam for newly-admitted students who believe they can pass the first-year theory coursework (Statistical Inference, taught at the UW as STAT 512 and 513), and a few other required courses may be waived at the discretion of the Graduate Program.

 Due to the rigor of our program, part-time study is discouraged.
 The PhD program requires full-time enrollment.
 For master’s programs, some exceptions have been made for students involved in other complementary training.
 If admitted, plans must be discussed with the Graduate Program Director for approval.
 Part-time study may extend the program completion time by two to three times due to the timing of our courses which are only offered once a year.
 UW employees interested in utilizing tuition exemption should note that the exemption does not cover thesis or other independent study credits for the MS Thesis program, nor any part of the MS Capstone program.

-Our programs are fully residential except the MS Capstone program's Data Science pathway has an option to take the second year courses online.
+Our degree programs are fully residential except the MS Capstone program's Data Science pathway has an option to take the second year courses online.
 Individuals interested in distance learning may consider the Certificate in Applied Biostatistics offered by UW Professional and Continuing Education (PCE).
 Please contact PCE for questions regarding this certificate.

 MS students have the opportunity to apply to the PhD program depending on their performance on a theory exam they take the summer after their first year courses as well as grades in the courses.
 If they apply and are accepted, students may begin second year PhD coursework in their second year.

 MS Thesis, PhD, and MPH students will have the opportunity to take electives to support their specific research interests.
 MS Capstone students will take courses based on their selected pathway.